-The plan will cover the next group of energy-related products to be given an innovation boost through ecodesign policies, which drive up energy efficiency standards, rewarding market leaders and taking inefficient products off the market.
+The plan will cover the next group of energy related products to be given an innovation boost through ecodesign policies, which drive up energy efficiency standards, rewards market leaders and takes inefficient products off the market.
 Ecodesign has been one of the EU’s most successful policies: it is already saving each European household €330 per year, and will deliver 40 per cent of the EU’s 2020 energy savings target.
 Read more